benmoumen/govchain-playground/docs/DIDIT_IMPLEMENTATION_STATUS.md

 We now have **ONE** clean implementation:

-**Simple Implementation** - Minimal, focused on core functionality following KISS principles
+**Implementation** - Minimal, focused on core functionality following KISS principles

 ### 📊 Cleanup Results